WestPeakResearch/WestPeakWebsite/src/content/Team/Victor-Shmulevich/index.md

 degree: "Bachelor of Commerce – Finance | Year 3"
 position: "Director"
 management: "True"
-research: ["WIFI_Victor_Shumlevich.pdf"]
+research: ["WIFI_Victor_Shmulevich.pdf"]
-headshot: "Victor.jpg"
+headshot: "Victor.JPG"

 ---

-Victor is a second year student intending to specialize in finance.
+Victor is a third year student specializing in finance.
 He joined WestPeak to further his understanding of the capital markets, specifically to explore how businesses are valued.

 Outside of finance, Victor can be found watching the Red Bull Air Race or going for scenic runs.

-​